cre-dev/xml2db/docs/how_it_works.md

 Extracting the data from the database and converting it back to XML follow similar steps, in reverse order.

+!!! info
+    Extracting the data from the database is not very optimized and is actually currently quite slow, mostly due to complex join queries to retrieve data based on a filter only on the top node.
+This feature is currently useful for roundtrip test, but has limited value otherwise, because of its poor performance compared to loading.

 ### Querying data from the database

 Walking through the data model tree, we query all tables using a chain of joins to the root table, on which we apply the